 On the other hand, numbers shared by Bendahan in Brazil do not precisely match, as la diaria fact-checked them.
 According to the 2020 annual report, out of the six cases Uruguay counted back then, one was dismissed by the claimant himself.
 That didn’t prevent its short life of 25 days from being calculated to enhance the law’s results.
 The same in 2023, when only two cases were reported, and one was voluntarily solved.
 Its briefing of 14 days was also added to the maths, reducing the average length.

-“We call them express restitutions,” social worker Andrea Tuana tells la diaria.
-She is head of the organisation El Paso, which assists women victims of violence and which also partners with Rimuvve to help vulnerable mothers in migration contexts.
+“We call them express returns,” social worker Andrea Tuana tells la diaria.
+She is head of the organisation El Paso, which assists women victims of violence and also partners with Rimuvve to help vulnerable mothers in migration contexts.
 Speed over context may well foster human rights violations in Hague Convention cases.
 The UN Committee on the Rights of the Child has warned of this possibility in Chile’s historic conviction for ordering the return of an autistic boy to Spain regardless of the best interests of the child as a whole in 2022.

 “There is no best interest of the child, only of the father”, added Tuana, who was also unaware of the judicial understanding against gender-based violence in Hague proceedings.
 “They created a perverse and perfect system, there’s no way out”.
 She concluded that Law 18.895 “must be changed.”